bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between `Relational Databases` and `SQL`.
+    Relational dbs are data stored in a table
+    SQL is a language used to manage dbs & data

 2. Why do tables need a `primary key`?
+    So we can uniquely identify rows

 3. What is the name given to a table column that references the primary key on another table.
+    Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.
+    Intermediary table that holds foreign key to reference primary keys on a related table.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.